andrewekhalel/edafa/README.md

 	* **GEO** : Geometric mean
 3. Number of bits image (default is 8-bits) (**bits**).

-Example of a conf file
+Example of a conf file in `json` format
 ```json
 {
 "augs":["NO",